puppetlabs/puppet-docs/source/puppet/3.8/reference/install_el.markdown

 (Skip this step for a standalone deployment.)

-On your puppet master node(s), run `sudo yum install puppet-server`.
+On your puppet master node(s), run `sudo yum install puppetserver`.
 This will install Puppet and an init script (`/etc/init.d/puppetmaster`) for running a test-quality puppet master server.

+> **Note:** Puppet 3.8 is compatible with Puppet Server 1.1.
+Puppet Server 2 and newer require Puppet 4.

 Do not start the puppet master service yet.